mmeganmcnamara/Internship/README.md

-# Internship
+# Internship - first assignment
-Created a dynamic design to implement all companys under the Newton Group.
-Needed to be visually appealling and informational.
+I created a dynamic design to implement all companies under the Newton Group.
+It needed to be visually appealing and informational.